⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 What's better: Strong or PRPath for progressive overload?

-PRPath is better for progressive overload if you want AI guidance on how much weight to add and when to progress.
-Strong is better if you prefer making your own progression decisions based on clean data presentation.
-PRPath coaches you through progression; Strong shows you the data and lets you decide.
-Both track progressive overload excellently.
+PRPath is better for progressive overload if you want a conversational AI coach (Atlas) guiding your weight and rep targets and flagging live PR Territory mid-workout.
+Strong is better if you prefer making your own progression decisions, want the cheapest annual price ($29.99/yr), or need Apple Watch and Wear OS.
+PRPath coaches you; Strong shows you the data and lets you decide.

 Final Verdict: Which Progressive Overload Tracker Should You Choose?